atcollab/at/docs/p/howto/Collective.rst

 .. math:: W_{x,y}(z) = -\frac{c R_{s}\omega_{R}}{Q\bar{\omega}}e^{-\alpha z / c} \text{sin}(\bar{\omega} z / c).

-but here we use the slightly modified transverse resonator function that is given by
+Here we use the slightly modified transverse resonator function in the correct AT units that is given by.

 .. math:: W_{x,y}(\tau) = -\frac{ R_{s} \omega_{R}^{2}}{Q\bar{\omega}}e^{-\alpha \tau} \text{sin}(\bar{\omega}\tau).

 The definitions are the same as for the longitudinal resonator.

-The units of the transverse resonator wake function are V/C/m (but not really)
+The units of the transverse resonator wake function are V/C/m

 The transverse resistive wall wake function is defined as [3]

 .. math:: W_{x,y}(z) = -\frac{2}{\pi b^{3}}\sqrt{\frac{c}{\sigma_{c}}}\frac{1}{|z|^{1/2}}L.

-but we use the modified version given by
+Here we use the modified version in the correct AT units given by

 .. math:: W_{x,y}(\tau) = -\frac{\beta_{x,y}L}{\pi b^{3}}\sqrt{\frac{Z_{0} c}{\pi \sigma_{c} \tau}}.